cb504/fp_presentation/PITCHME.md

 HOF         | (ok)
 Recursion   | "Loops are your friends"
 Currying    | OOP
-Composition | Fluent-API
+Composition | Be careful, Fluent-API is better.
-Functors    | ????
+Functors    | Builtin greatness!
 Monads      | "Because procedural is a naughty word"

 ---